szczyglis-dev/py-gpt/docs/source/quick_start.rst

 Setting-up OpenAI API KEY
 -------------------------

-During the first run, you must configure your API key in the application.
+During the initial launch, you must configure your API key within the application.

-To do this, enter the menu:
+To do so, navigate to the menu:

 .. code-block:: ini